 - The Season

 The season will dictate the colour, style and fabric of your suit.
 In the summer, everything is more laid back and (obviously) hotter.
 This calls for something light-weight and lighter in colour.
 Pastels, remember?
-In the winter, you’re looking at much heavier suits in darker colours.
+In the winter, you’re looking at much heavier suits in darker colours that you can match with the perfect wool overcoat.
 It’s all about practicality.